 Monarch butterfly populations have been declining since the 1990s due to loss of habitat, severe weather, and the depletion of Oyamel Fir trees in the Mexican state of Michoacan, the monarchs winter habitat.
 The Mexican Hass Avocado Importers Association (MHAIA) has partnered with Forest for Monarchs, a monarch conservation agency, to help fight for the monarchs’ survival.
 Their main efforts include reforesting the monarchs winter roost, and educating local farmers in the Michoacan farming communities about the importance of sustainability.

-A healthy grove starts from the ground up.
 Groves produce many types of green waste, but by using wood chippers, old limbs and trees that have grown too tall are ground into mulch, and the mulch is spread throughout the groves to improve tree and soil health.
-On an annual basis, the groves that Henry manages put approximately 2000 tons of wood mulch back to the grove floor.
 Avocado leaf layer is also a perfect mulch and naturally occurring event during the growing season.
 Mulch adds nutrients to the soil, retains moisture, and helps control water runoff and soil erosion.
 In addition, it provides an environment for beneficial microorganisms to help breakdown mulch and provide nutrients to the root systems.
 Branches from discarded trees are also used to prop and support healthy branches weighed down by fruit.
 This process ensures the health of the trees and protects the crop.

-Henry uses state-of-the-art technology to help the packinghouse and regional ripening and distribution centers run as efficiently as possible.
-Here are some of the ways technology is helping Henry stay green.
+State-of-the-art technology is used to help the packinghouse and regional ripening and distribution centers run as efficiently as possible.
+Here are some of the ways technology is helping Henry stay green:

 In 2020, Henry installed rooftop and carport solar panels at its headquarters in Escondido, CA. The 1174 panel structure produces over 700,000 KW per year and reduces annual CO2 emissions by 550 tons.